Non-semisimple link and manifold invariants for symplectic fermions: Introduction

 \subsubsection{Modified traces}

 A modified trace on a tensor ideal $\tensIdeal$ is a family of linear maps

 which induce symmetric pairings $\cat(X,Y) \times \cat(Y,X) \to k$ for $X,Y \in \tensIdeal$, and which satisfy a partial trace compatibility condition with the categorical trace on~$\cat$, see~\cite{GKP_generalized-trace-and-mod-dim-rib-cat}.
 In fact, the categorical trace $\trCat_X(f)$, $f \in \End_{\cat}(X)$ of $\cat$ -- defined in terms of the duality maps of~$\cat$ -- is the unique-up-to-scalar modified trace on all of~$\cat$.
 The usefulness of modified traces derives from the observation that while the categorical trace is identically zero on any proper tensor ideal (\Cref{prop:categorical_trace_vanishes_on_all_proper_ideals}), it may be possible to find non-zero modified traces on a given tensor ideal $\tensIdeal$.
-We now assume that

-that is, the projective cover $P_\tensUnit \to \tensUnit$ of the tensor unit also has socle $\tensUnit$.
-Then there is a unique-up-to-scalar modified trace on $\ProjIdeal$ and that for each non-zero such trace the above symmetric pairing is non-degenerate, see \cite[Thm.\,1]{BBGa} for the case of Hopf algebras and \cite[Cor.\,5.6]{GKP_m-traces} for the general case.
+An important way to obtain modified traces on intermediate tensor ideals in $\cat$ is via pullback of the tensor ideal $\ProjIdeal[\mathcal{D}]\subset \mathcal{D}$ along a pivotal monoidal functor $\cat \to \mathcal{D}$, see \cite{FOG} and \Cref{prop:pullback_ideal}.
+Indeed, suppose $\mathcal{D}$ has enough projective objects and is unimodular (i.e.\ the projective cover $P_\tensUnit \to \tensUnit$ of the tensor unit also has socle $\tensUnit$).
+Then there is a unique-up-to-scalar modified trace on $\ProjIdeal[\mathcal{D}]$ and for each non-zero such trace the above symmetric pairing is non-degenerate, see \cite[Thm.\,1]{BBGa} for the case of Hopf algebras and \cite[Cor.\,5.6]{GKP_m-traces} for the general case.

-An important way to obtain intermediate tensor ideals with modified traces is via pullback of a tensor ideal with modified trace in a pivotal tensor category~$\mathcal{D}$ along a pivotal monoidal functor $\cat \to \mathcal{D}$, see \cite{FOG} and \Cref{prop:pullback_ideal}.